 You have the power to hire better—you just need to realize it.

-I got an email recently asking me about workplace equity.
-The gist of the email was that, unintentionally, the majority of their staff and leadership ended up being male, and they asked me for resources that might help them rectify this imbalance.
+I got an email asking about workplace equity.
+Amanda** owns a cafe and shared that, unintentionally, the majority of her staff and leadership ended up being male.
+She wasn’t sure how this happened and asked for resources that might help them rectify this imbalance.

-It reminded me of a time when I was a teacher—this is a story I tell all the time and normally I’d apologize to those who’ve heard it but the lesson I learned was so important and I hear so many stories that remind me of this time in my life so I’m going to tell it again story again—when I was called into the principal’s office after a particularly rowdy day with my students.
-The principal, after I threw out excuse after excuse about why my classroom was out of control, said to me, “Nope, the fact that the class is out of control is your fault.”
+Amanda’s email reminded me of my time as a teacher.
+I was called into the principal’s office after a particularly rowdy day with my students.
+After I threw out excuse after excuse about why my classroom was out of control, my principal said, “Nope, the fact that the class is out of control is your fault.”

 Then he paused and said, “I don’t intend that to be mean.
 I intend it to be empowering.”

 I went back to Amanda’s email.
 Her question was a good first step.
 It showed that she understood that the gender inequity at work was partially due to something she did.
 To ask these questions is to assume some level of responsibility.